railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 You then get a margin analysis table.
 The following fields are given by product for sales:

-* Average unit price: the average unit sale price,
+* :guilabel:`Average unit price` : the average unit sale price,

-* List price: the list price based on this product,
+* :guilabel:`List price` : the list price based on this product,

-* # Invoices: the number of sold products that have been invoiced,
+* :guilabel:`# Invoices` : the number of sold products that have been invoiced,

-* Product Turnover: the turnover for the product selected,
+* :guilabel:`Product Turnover` : the turnover for the product selected,

-* Sales Gap: the gap between the
+* :guilabel:`Sales Gap` : the gap between the

-* Sales Waiting: the number of products sold multiplied by the theoretical list price.
+* :guilabel:`Sales Waiting` : the number of products sold multiplied by the theoretical list price.

 .. figure:: images/product_margin_form.png
    :align: center